Practical Information for Exchange Students

 Due to strict regulations and national security aspects, opening a bank account in a foreign country can be difficult.
 If you are staying here for a shorter time it is normally easier to use your bank account in your home country for financial matters.
 We strongly recommend you to bring a Visa/Mastercard to Sweden, as cards are widely used all over the country.
 Some banks in Stockholm do offer international students to open a bank account and, depending on the length of your stay, also access to Internet banking and an ATM-card.
 Please note that we cannot assist you in opening a bank account, you would have to do it yourself.

 Before arriving in Sweden, you need to make sure that you have adequate insurance coverage during your exchange period.
 Medical treatment is expensive without any form of health insurance.
+Please note that Karolinska Institutet will not pay for any health care treatment.

 Insurance During School Hours